 "Oh, really," she laughed, "I knew you were shy, but a prude as well?!" her words stung me and I felt my face glowing with shame.
 "I want to see them once they're on," she called as she snatched her case off the bed and left me to myself.

-It took me a minute or two to get the outfit on.
-I had never worn pants before and at first I put them on backwards.
+It took me a minute or two to figure out how to wear the pants.
+I had never worn breeches before and at first I put them on backwards.
 Then I turned them around and though I had them on correctly decided I had been right the first time and switched them again.
-Eventually I managed to convince myself that I had gotten them on correctly.
+Eventually I realized how they should be worn and managed to get them on properly.
 It felt so odd, being able to move so freely.
 The pants were virtually weightless compared to what I was used to and I found it very liberating.

 I tried the top and after tucking it in used an old scarf to cinch the waistline as Claire had suggested.
 The shirt was much too big and left too ample an opening above my breasts for me to feel comfortable with, so I used a broach and pinned the neckline closed.
 I thought about cuffing the pants but realized I could just tuck them into my boots to keep them from tripping me up.